marcos-dv/amplbook/index.md

 # AMPL: a Mathematical Programming Language 🐍

-WIP

-## Getting started

-WIP

-## Citation

-If you wish to cite this work, please use

 ## Introduction

 As our title suggests, there are two aspects to the subject of this book.
 The first is